SBA Economic Injury Disaster Loans: What They Are & How They Work

 Collateral

 Loan amounts over $25,000 require collateral.
 This will usually be a business owner’s primary residence or other real estate owned.
-For loan amounts greater than $200,000, you may have the option to pledge other assets as collateral if it has a value equal to or greater than the size of the EIDL loan.
+For loan amounts greater than $200,000, you may have the option to pledge other assets as collateral if they have a value equal to or greater than the size of the EIDL loan.

-EIDLs aren’t meant to be the first source of financing for a business owner.
+EIDLs are not meant to be the first source of financing for a business owner.
 To get assistance from the SBA, you must show that you have been unable to obtain financial assistance from other lenders.

 Required Forms